 Now that you have determined what you want your retirement to look like and the living costs you will have.
 You should assess your current financial situation to determine whether you are poised to meet your retirement goals.

-It may be helpful to sit down with a financial advisor and discuss your plans.
-It’s also important for you to think about whether making certain sacrifices or lifestyle changes now is worth it so that you can enjoy the early retirement that you want in the future.
+Sitting down with a financial planner and discussing your financial plans may be helpful.
+It’s also important for you to consider whether making certain sacrifices or lifestyle changes now is worth it so that you can enjoy the early retirement you want.
 See how close or far you are from your goals by tracking of your net worth.

-Creating a lifestyle that fits with your long-term goals
+Creating a retirement lifestyle that fits with your long-term financial goals

 Take the following into account when planning for a lifestyle you’ll truly enjoy once you retire: